ashmxta/forged_distributions/README.md

 ## MNIST - Obtain indicies of points of lowest impact:

 - compo_res.CSV files contain privacy costs per step, to obtain the total privacy cost they must first be summed, and then they can be ranked using compo_res/rank.py.
-- [in-progress] all data in SQL
-- [in-progress] data visualization with seaborn

-## FairFace Dataset

  ## Plotting privacy cost curves (approximation techniques)
-- Summer 2024
+- Summer 2024 [to be added to current pipeline]
     - offset interpolation
     - neural network approximation
     - linear interpolation